sarandford/eVotingCS360/README.txt

  	sign in box.
 When you submit this id, you should then see a warning saying you already voted and your number of sign-in attempts will be decreased to two.
  	• Voter misenters id 3 times in a row: To test this, you can either enter a voter id who has already voted or a string of numbers which is not correlated to any voter.
  	After three attempts, there will be a noise emitted from the computer and the polling official will be prompted to enter their id in order to continue the voting process.
- 	• Voter misenters their id and it matchexws to another voter: Pick another voter id correlating to a voter who has not voted.
+ 	• Voter misenters their id and it matches to another voter: Pick another voter id correlating to a voter who has not voted.
 Pretend as if this is not the identity you expected and choose the "This is NOT me" button after you are shown the voter information.
 The screen should be reset but the sign in attempts will have increased.
  	• Polling Official Enters id: Pick a polling official id and enter it into the field and sign in.
 If it is correct, you should be immediately redirected to an unofficial tally which you must print in order to exit the screen and set the system back to its waiting state.
  	• Polling Official mistenters id 5 times: If you attempt to enter a polling official id incorrectly 5 times, the fifth incorrect attempt will render a pop up warning saying the system will close because of an attempted security breach.
 If you click the 'x' button or 'ok' the system will exit.
- 	You will notice, there is nothig you can do to prevent the system from shutting down at this point making it very secure.
+ 	You will notice, there is nothing you can do to prevent the system from shutting down at this point making it very secure.

 _End Useful Information for Testing_